michalciurus/michalciurus.github.io/_posts/2016-07-16-RxSwift-for-dummies-#1-Observables.markdown

 When the view controller gets deinitialized, it will also release the `disposeBag`.

-If the `disposeBag` is released, it's `deinit` will be called and our `AnonymousDisposable` will be called on our `Observable` and the data task will be cancelled and the connection will be closed if it didn't have a chance to finish!
+If the `disposeBag` is released, it's `deinit` will be called and our `AnonymousDisposable` (created using Disposables.create(with:)) will be called on our `Observable` and the data task will be cancelled and the connection will be closed if it didn't have a chance to finish!

 I hope this clearly explains the mechanism of dispose bags.